Acher0ns/RoR2ModMenu-Renewed/README.md

 # How to use:
 ## Download dll from Releases
 ### Requirements
 - [ ] A Mono Injector.
-[Sharpmonoinjector](https://github.com/warbler/SharpMonoInjector) is recommended
+[Sharpmonoinjector](https://github.com/warbler/SharpMonoInjector) is recommended and is used in this tutorial.

 1. Head to [releases](https://github.com/kamron030702/RoR2ModMenu-Renewed/releases) and download Umbra v0.04.zip
 2. Extract the zip